against THE MOUNTaIN

 The MWCC for years repeated its own study claim that a cable car would reduce carbon emissions.
 The Full Proposal now goes much further, suggesting (somewhat contradictorily) that a cable car would be a “carbon-zero journey” and that the scheme would “improve the environment beyond carbon neutral”.
 Both promises are false.
 The MWCC has no carbon capture strategy.
 Nor would the cable car be “a Carbon-Zero Journey” because it cannot guarantee it would be run, as it claims, on “clean green Hydro”.
-It may well have to run on Victorian brown coal if Tasmania’s network is overloaded or diesel if Basslink breaks again.
+It may well have to run on Victorian brown coal if Tasmania’s network is overloaded—or upon diesel if Basslink breaks again.

 READ MORE: The cable car’s carbon footprint